-Wisconsin citizens deserve to be protected from toxins that affect their health, growth, development, and potential.
-Preventing lead exposure is the best practice because there is no safe level of lead in the human body.
+Promoting environmental health in Wisconsin means protecting residents from toxic substances, such as lead.
+Lead can affect a child’s growth, brain development, lifelong health, and future potential.
+Preventing lead exposure is critical because there is no safe level of lead in the human body.
 Early detection through blood lead screening programs that are accessible to children and adults at high risk for lead exposure is important.
 Early intervention and comprehensive follow-up when lead poisoning is detected also protects the child or adult from prolonged exposure.

 Click on a row below to open for more information on that topic.